robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 In practice this will mean:

-- repopulating the *sidebar* menu with two options:
+- populating the *sidebar* menu with two new options:

   - maintain the Person record
   - log out